cedrickchee/data-science-notebooks/notebooks/deep_learning/fastai_mobile/README.md

 The idea for this project originated from [Sanyam (init27)](https://forums.fast.ai/u/init_27)'s Not Hotdog mobile app idea while we were looking for possible projects which we can take on together or even individually.
 At the point during our discussions, we realized that shipping a neural network on iOS with CoreML with PyTorch is really a painful experience.
 Just take a look at this blog post, ["How I Shipped a Neural Network on iOS with CoreML, PyTorch, and React Native"](https://attardi.org/pytorch-and-coreml) written by Stefano J. Attardi to understand the state and scale of this problem.
 We are motivated by the size of the problem and the potentials, for example, [developers are offering consulting services to convert neural networks to run on mobile devices](http://machinethink.net/faster-neural-networks/).

-### Project Goal

-The plan: work on this project together and publish a blog post series.
+The details are available in our [**fast.ai Asia study group** pre-class meeting notes](https://hackmd.io/s/Sk5tydOjQ) on 2018-10-20 19:30 GMT+8.

 ## The Project

-Port SqueezeNet, a small CNN into mobile phone and build a simple Android and iOS app.
+We will port SqueezeNet or a small ConvNet in PyTorch into mobile phone and build a simple Android and iOS app.

+- Project Goal
+  - **Work on this project together** in our virtual Asia study group and **publish a blog post series**.
-- High-level activities:
+- High-level activities (plan):
   - Research and design an efficient Convolutional Neural Networks for on-device/mobile vision.
     - Design a mobile-first computer vision models for PyTorch, designed to effectively maximize accuracy while being mindful of the restricted resources for an on-device application—better than SqueezeNet!
     - Benchmark: SqueezeNet v1.1 vs. MobileNetV2 vs. Shufflenet